tinesoft/nxrocks/packages/nx-quarkus/recipes/README.md

 2. In Nx Console UI, enter the extensions ids you want to use, separated by a comma
 ![Adding extensions in Nx Console](images/nx-console-add-extensions.png)

-## Creating mulit-modules Quarkus projects
+## Creating multi-modules Quarkus projects

 The support for creating multi-module Quarkus project with either `Maven` or `Gradle` was added to the plugin since `v6.1.0`.